File 2025 taxes 4 days left to file

 7 Best CoinTracker Alternatives for DeFi & Multi-Chain (2026)

-Updated February 18, 2026 - Revised for current IRS guidance and multi-chain DeFi activity.
+Updated in March 2026 - Revised for current IRS guidance and multi-chain DeFi activity.

 Key takeaways

-• Blockstats is the best CoinTracker alternative in 2026
+• Blockstats is the best CoinTracker alternative for a crypto tax calculator in 2026

 • CoinTracker is suitable for basic portfolios but struggles with advanced DeFi and multi-chain activity.